-If you do experience any discoloration we recommend running the cold water in the laundry tub or bathtub for about for about five minutes until the water color appears clear.
+If you do experience any discoloration we recommend running the cold water in the laundry tub or bathtub for about five minutes until the water color appears clear.
 It is recommended that you wait for the water to become clear before washing clothes or dishes.

 Under these conditions, even though the water is discolored and has some sediment, the water still contains chlorine residual and is safe.
 If, for any reason, you suspect that your water is unsafe, please call the Department of Public Works at (248) 691-7497 so our crews can investigate.
 Upon investigation, if for any reason we suspect the water is not safe, we will issue a boil water alert and notify everyone as soon possible through email eblast, social media posts (Facebook and Twitter @CityOfOakPark), and emergency alerts on the website (www.OakParkMI.gov).

 We also wish to address some concerns of low water pressure.
 We have had an issue with the coordination of the pumps and the opening of the valve located at our water reservoir.
 We have tried a couple of solutions (easiest and least expensive) that we believe would have solved the problem.
 Those have not worked.
 We now have a solution.
 In the meantime, we have adjusted our reservoir filling so that it should not lower the system pressure.

 Frequently Asked Questions

 My water Is cloudy And is milky colored.
 What should I do?